catzSpace/text_file/README.md

 thx for you coding!

 _____
-# usage
+# How to use

-download the project, install the corresponding dependencies and run the following command:
+download the project, install the corresponding dependencies, run the following command:

 ```lua
 npm run dev
 ```

+And open in your browser the localhost:4000.
 ______
 a web site to save usernames in txt files, allows you to download this log and delete it when you see fit.